 This midsized SUV has seating for up to seven, but the second row's posture is not ideal and the third-row seat is tight.
 The 3.5-liter V6 and continuously variable transmission delivered respectable acceleration and 18 mpg overall in our tests.
 The ride is comfortable enough, but handling lacks agility.
 The cabin is quiet and spacious, the controls are fairly easy to master, and the passenger-side rear seat can be moved forward with a child seat installed, but the result of that setup is an overly low second-row seat cushion.
 Blind-spot warning and rear cross-traffic alert are available.
 Reliability has been below average.
-The 2017 model has been freshened and added 24 more horsepower to its engine, plus increased towing capability to 6,000 pounds.
+The 2017 model has been freshened, gaining 24 hp and an increased towing capability of 6,000 pounds.